 Along with amazing mountain scenery Alaska offers some of the best coastal scenery to be found in the world.
 While it is possible to see much of this onboard a cruise ship, you can get up-close and personal by spending time in Seward, Kenai Fjords or even Homer.

 A sightseeing day cruise in Kenai Fjords National Park offers views of the magnificent Northwestern Fjord which is home to numerous alpine glaciers and boasts breath-taking scenery together with the opportunity to watch marine wildlife.
 A day excursion from Anchorage takes you to Prince William Sound where you can see 26 ‘named’ glaciers and many unnamed.
 These towering masses of ice are truly a sight to see and even often hear when a piece of ice breaks off (known as calving) and falls into the water with an almighty splash.

 The cities of Anchorage and Fairbanks offer modern amenities but, in no way, can be likened to other cities in the U.S. They both have international airports but do not have large, multi-storied glass towers you associate with other cities around the world.

 Spend a couple of days exploring and getting the feel for what it is like to live in cities full of gold-rush and exploration history before heading out to explore the final frontier!

-You can book Prestige Holidays to Canada with your local travel agent or contact them as below.
+You can book Prestige Travel to Canada and Alaska with your local travel agent or contact them as below.

 T: 01502 567222